tomasjouven/GraphNeuraNetwork-for-Stress-Prediction-on-FEM/README.md

 # Surrogate Stress Prediction in 3D Finite Element Meshes Using Graph Neural Networks

-[cite_start]This project explores the application of **Geometric Deep Learning** as a surrogate model for Finite Element Analysis (FEA)[cite: 3, 5, 8]. [cite_start]The objective is to predict the **Von Mises stress distribution** on complex 3D mechanical meshes, significantly accelerating the simulation process while maintaining high accuracy[cite: 24, 130].
+This project explores the application of **Geometric Deep Learning** as a surrogate model for Finite Element Analysis (FEA).
+The objective is to predict the **Von Mises stress distribution** on complex 3D mechanical meshes, significantly accelerating the simulation process while maintaining high accuracy.

-[cite_start]We implement and benchmark **four distinct Graph Neural Network (GNN) architectures**, ranging from multi-scale encoders to equivariant and attention-based models[cite: 8, 9].
+We implement and benchmark **four distinct Graph Neural Network (GNN) architectures**, ranging from multi-scale encoders to equivariant and attention-based models.
 Each architecture is implemented in a dedicated Jupyter Notebook to facilitate reproducibility and comparative analysis.

 ---